usemarkup/JobQueueBundle/README.md

 To aid with deployment this bundle, a console command has been provided which can be run as part of a deployment.
 This console command will generate a supervisord file for the purpose of including within your main supervisord.conf file.
 This will produce a configuration that initiates and watches php 'consumers', providing one consumer per topic:

-This console command requires a minimal configuration (one block for each consumer you want to start.
+This console command requires a minimal configuration (one block for each consumer you want to start).
 By convention these must match the consumers you have already defined (as seen above):

 ```yml
 markup_job_queue: